 Founder Mode vs. Manager Mode: When to Stay Deep, When to Delegate

 Brian Chesky's 2024 'Founder Mode' essay landed because the standard 'hire good people and get out of their way' advice fails for founders.
-A practical synthesis: what to stay deep on, what to fully delegate, and the failure modes of both extremes.

 Brian Chesky argued at YC's 2024 founder summit that founders who follow the conventional advice — 'hire great executives and trust them' — often watch their companies degrade.
 The counter-pattern is 'founder mode': stay deep on the things that define the company, skip-level freely, and refuse the false trade-off between trust and depth.